Tour type: Private

 Following breakfast served at the guesthouse the day is yours to enjoy as you please, visit some of the Star Wars Rogue One filming locations, relax on the beach, or if you're feeling energetic, you can practise some of your new found skills.
 Optional diving trips can be organised for certified divers, further snorkelling tours are available, and a visit to the Six Senses resort can be organised (subject to availability).

-After breakfast, we head by boat to a private uninhabited island with a local guide.
-Here you can choose to relax, sunbathe, swim or snorkel the beautiful waters whilst a BBQ lunch is prepared.
-After lunch more of the same before returning to Gan.
-Fruit cocktails will be served at sunset before a farewell dinner.
+Following breakfast served at the guesthouse we head to a Robinson Crusoe style uninhabited island with your guide.
+Relax and sunbathe on the powder white beaches, swim or snorkel the beautiful azure waters and enjoy a freshly prepared BBQ lunch.
+After lunch enjoy more of the same before returning to Gan.
+Fruit cocktails will be served at sunset before our farewell dinner.

 Breakfast, Lunch, Dinner